offline-trust/security-blanket/docs/blog/security-blanket-in-a-nutshell.md

 With the ability to restore account access from a Security Blanket, you can build robust backup plans tailored to your needs.
 Just add more blankets.

-With both a personal and off-site blanket, you're shielded even if a home fire destroys your devices and your home Security Blanket.
+Having an off-site blanket, in addition to your blanket at home, shields you in the event of a fire that destroys your devices and blanket at home.
 You can recover using the off-site Security Blanket.

 By giving a security blanket to a trusted contact, you increase your ability to access accounts when you can't do it yourself.